 Anesthesiology Residency (Florida)

-The Department of Anesthesiology offers an outstanding clinical anesthesia experience that can be tailored to meet individual educational goals.
-You will receive thorough preparation for board certification in anesthesiology, extensive didactic training, subspecialty training and clinical and laboratory research opportunities.
+During the Anesthesiology Residency, you receive thorough preparation for board certification in anesthesiology, extensive didactic training, subspecialty training, and clinical and laboratory research opportunities.

-Matching to the specialty program includes a one-year Internal Medicine Preliminary Residency (PGY-1) that is available only for trainees who complete all of their residency training at Mayo Clinic in Florida.
+Matching to the specialty program includes the one-year Internal Medicine Preliminary Residency (PGY-1) that is only available for trainees who complete all of their residency training at Mayo Clinic's campus in Florida.
 The goal of the one-year Internal Medicine Preliminary Residency is to provide a solid foundation for further training in anesthesiology, dermatology, neurology, radiation oncology and radiology advanced programs.

 The Anesthesiology Residency is accredited by the Accreditation Council for Graduate Medical Education.

 When you complete the Anesthesiology Residency, you will be eligible to take the American Board of Anesthesiology examination.

 The Anesthesiology Residency at Mayo Clinic's campus in Florida began in 2003, with the first class graduating in 2006.
 Since that time, more than 20 physicians have completed training.
 It is anticipated that four residents will complete training in this program annually.